Directing and writing credits:

 Emily: No, I don't, I don't know!
 Possibly very similar to finding out from a complete stranger that my only daughter was getting married and had told every other person in the world before she bothered to tell her own mother.
 Possibly it felt something like that.
 Now if you'll excuse me, it is late, and I am going to bed.

 Yikes.
-I hate Max, but feel awful for him in this moment.
+Max sucks, but the tension of this moment makes me empathize with him.
 Imagine meeting your future mother-in-law for the first time after an awkward, blowout fight that you're inextricably linked to and have no power to remedy.
 As if that isn't bad enough, you also have to attend a wedding shower where all the gifts are Hello Kitty home products intended solely for your fiancée.
 Sure, it's your wedding shower, too, but only in theory, definitely not in thought or execution.

 I also feel slightly bad for Dean in this episode.
 Yes, he sucks for getting mad when Rory prioritizes Harvard over him, but to his point, she doesn't do a great job of kindly communicating her needs to him.
 She's totally manic and blows him off like he means nothing to her.
 I would be irritated if someone canceled plans with me at the last minute and couldn't even be bothered to apologize or provide a sound explanation.